 The Claims Administrator requires prior authorization for certain Covered Health Care Services.
-In general, Network providers are responsible for obtaining prior authorization before they provide these services to you.
-There are some Network Benefits, however, for which you are responsible for obtaining prior authorization.
-Services for which you are required to obtain prior authorization are shown in the Schedule of Benefits table within each Covered Health Care Service category.
+Network providers are responsible for obtaining prior authorization before they provide these services to you.

 Network facilities and Network providers cannot bill you for services they do not prior authorize as required.
 You can call the Claims Administrator at the telephone number on your ID card.